Mihauk/Deer-Response-in-MBL/README.md

 # Deer-Response-in-MBL
-Length scales in the many-body localized phase and their spectral signatures
+Spectral signatures of length scales in the many-body localized phases.